shuftipro/Android-SDK/verification-without-ocr/README.md

 ### Document Type

 Use ```setSupportedTypes``` to pass list of supported document types.
-This is mandatory to perform Consent Verification.
+This is a mandatory step in performing Consent Verification.

 ```
 consentVerification.setSupportedTypes("DOCUMENTTYPES");